 “Under existing gambling legislation minors are not allowed to even enter a licensed gambling establishment yet bets of a variety of nature may be placed on sporting events (including Gaelic games) involving minor players.
 This unfairly exposes our young players to the pervasive influences of gambling at a young age and could even leave them susceptible to pressures associated with problem gambling.

-A book“Therefore the community and health section, on behalf of the GAA, requests that the new Gambling Control Bill include provisions to prohibit any bookmarker subject to its law from opening a book on a sporting event involving minors (persons under 18-years of age).”
+“Therefore the community and health section, on behalf of the GAA, requests that the new Gambling Control Bill include provisions to prohibit any bookmarker subject to its law from opening a book on a sporting event involving minors (persons under 18-years of age).”

 Colin Regan, head of community and health in Croke Park, made the submission on behalf of the GAA and hopes to see progress made later in the year, if and when a new government turns its attention to the Gambling Control Bill.